 Post

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Image
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Images

-This series covers setting up a container-based deep learning development environment locally using NVIDIA Container Toolkit, and configuring SSH and Jupyter Lab for remote server use.
-This post is the second in the series, covering the process of writing a Dockerfile and building a container image.
+This series covers setting up a container-based deep learning development environment using NVIDIA Container Toolkit, and configuring SSH and Jupyter Lab for remote server use.
+This post is the second in the series, covering the process of writing a Dockerfile and building container images.

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Image
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Images

 Overview

-This series covers installing NVIDIA Container Toolkit and Docker or Podman, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
-For those who need it, I share the Dockerfile and image completed through this process via GitHub and Docker Hub for free use, and additionally provide a guide for SSH and Jupyter Lab setup for remote server use.
+This series covers installing NVIDIA Container Toolkit with Docker or Podman, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+For those who need it, I’m sharing the completed Dockerfile and image through GitHub and Docker Hub, along with a guide for SSH and Jupyter Lab setup for remote server use.

-The series will consist of 3 posts, and this post you’re reading is the second in the series.
+The series will consist of 3 posts, and this is the second post in the series.

 Error Correction Notice

-In the initial version of this post uploaded in August 2024, there were some errors in the description of the Writing Dockerfile section and in the image built from that Dockerfile.
-The problematic parts were as follows:
+In the initial version of this post uploaded in August 12024 of the Holocene calendar, there were some errors in the Writing Dockerfile section and in the image built from that Dockerfile.
+The issues were:

-• The password setting part in the remote account creation section was incorrect, and it was not possible to log in with “000000” as the password as originally intended
+• The password setting for the remote account creation was incorrect, and users couldn’t log in with the password “000000” as intended

-• The SSH daemon did not automatically start when the container was launched
+• The SSH daemon didn’t automatically start when the container was launched

-I recently became aware of these issues and replaced the problematic Dockerfile and Docker images with files that resolved the issues in the GitHub repository and Docker Hub around 2 AM on February 16, 2025 (UTC+9).
+I recently became aware of these issues and replaced the problematic Dockerfile and Docker images with corrected versions in the GitHub repository and on Docker Hub around 2 AM on February 16, 12025 (UTC+9).

 If you pulled the Dockerfile or Docker images before this time, please replace them with the updated versions.

-I apologize to those who may have experienced confusion due to the incorrect information among those who previously referred to this post.
+I apologize to anyone who experienced confusion due to the incorrect information.

-This post is a continuation of Part 1, so if you haven’t read it yet, it’s recommended to read the previous post first.
+This post continues from Part 1, so if you haven’t read it yet, I recommend reading the previous post first.

 4. Configuring Container Runtime